hat-open/hat-event/docs/event.rst

         * `payload` is specified by ``hat-event://main.yaml#/definitions/events/eventer``.

-This events ar registered through `Engine`_ with `Source.type` ``EVENTER``.
+This events are registered through `Engine`_ with `Source.type` ``EVENTER``.

 Syncer Client
 '''''''''''''

 Syncer Client module is responsible for providing implementation of client side of `Syncer communication`_.
-It is instanced with reference to `Backend`_ instance and a monitor client instance from (see `Monitor Server`_).
+It is instanced with reference to `Backends`_ instance and a Monitor Client instance from (see `Monitor Server`_).

-Event Server uses syncer client to synchronize with a remote Event Server.
-In case when Event Server is run without Monitor Server (without `monitor` in configuration), syncer client is not run: no other Event Servers are expected, so there is no need for synchronization.
+Event Server uses Syncer Client to synchronize with a remote Event Server.
+In case when Event Server is run without Monitor Server (without `monitor` in configuration), Syncer Client is not run: no other Event Servers are expected, so there is no need for synchronization.

-Syncer Client uses Monitor Client in order to discover remote Event Servers, that is their syncer servers.
+Syncer Client uses Monitor Client in order to discover remote Event Servers, that is their Syncer Servers.
 It registers for notifications made by Monitor Client once global state changes.
 Once it gets `ComponentInfo`, with same `group` as its own (correspond to remote Event Server), it is interested in its `data` property in order to get `syncer_token`, `server_id` and